lexibank/tlopo/out/vol3/chapter4.md

 <a id="p-104"></a>

 More specific leaf terms are not so easily reconstructable for POc.
 Modern languages tend to have a number of terms denoting the leaves of different types of plants.
 Table 4.8 shows the different leaf terms in Iduna (PT), Arosi (SES), Anejom (SV) and Niuean (Pn).
 As well as representing different regions of Oceania, these languages seem representative of the different ways leaf terms are lexicalised.
 Some languages, like Iduna, have distinct terms for the leaves of each of a number of different plants, including coconut, pandanus, sago, taro and tobacco.
 These include terms for leaves used for different purposes.
 The Niuean dictionary, on the other hand, lists a number of terms for different leaves, but they are mostly compounds containing the general term for leaf, _lau_.
-Thus _launiu_, comprising _lau_ 'leaf' and _niu_ 'coconut' denotes 'coconut frond ', _laufa_ consisting of _lau_ 'leaf' and _fa_ 'pandanus' denotes pandanus leaf' and _laumamanu_ comprising _lau_ 'leaf' and _mamanu_ 'a common fern, Phymatodes scolopendria' denotes 'fern leaves'.
+Thus _launiu_, comprising _lau_ 'leaf' and _niu_ 'coconut' denotes 'coconut frond ', _laufā_ consisting of _lau_ 'leaf' and _fā_ 'pandanus' denotes pandanus leaf' and _laumamanu_ comprising _lau_ 'leaf' and _mamanu_ 'a common fern, Phymatodes scolopendria' denotes 'fern leaves'.

 Anejom is in between these two extremes with some compound terms, such as _neri-neañ_ 'coconut frond' comprising _neri-_ 'leaf' and _neañ_ 'coconut', _neri-neto_ 'sugarcane leaf' consisting of _neri-_ 'leaf' and _neto_ 'sugarcane', and _nerintal_ 'taro-leaf' consisting of _neri-_ 'leaf' and _intal_ 'taro (generic)', and some distinct, synchronically unanalysable, lexical items for different leaf types, such as _nilev_ 'dry coconut-leaf used in making house-walls', _nevak_ 'dry pandanus leaf ready for weaving' and _narico_ 'leaf of sugarcane or wild cane (white and itchy)'.
 Other terms in Anejom, such as _inmatinɣat_ 'dry fallen pandanus leaf' and _inmatito_ 'dry leaves of sugarcane' are compounds consisting of _inmati-_ 'dry leaf of' and contracted forms of the plant names; _inmatiθve_ 'dry coconut leaf looks to be a similar compound although the second element is not clear.
 For other languages there are only a few leaf terms that denote leaves of specific kinds of plants.
 For example, Arosi has terms for the leaves of coconut, pandanus and taro.